Public Goods – Historically

 EDUCATION

 Universal public education in the U.S. took hold starting with Massachusetts in 1830’s – the “common schools’ movement”.
+In Encinitas, a one-room public schoolhouse was built in 1883.

 FIRE SERVICE

 Individual homeowners subscribed to a private fire insurance company.
-A “fire mark” identified which homes had a private fire service subscription.
+A “fire mark” plaque identified which homes had a private fire service subscription.

-Private fire insurance 18th & 19th cent.
-U.S.
+Plaques designated which houses had private fire insurance 18th & 19th centuries, U.S.

 Now – a public good.
-Public, municipal, fire departments were common in the U.S. by 1860’s.
+Public, municipal fire departments were common in the U.S. by 1860’s.

 Encinitas fire station